 I have also had fun interactions with Martin Woodhouse (who along with his brother Hugh wrote the stories for Supercar series one), Dirk Maggs and some of the good folks at Fanderson.

 The fan produced resources and computer models created with others internationally has enabled me to create virtual world and virtual reality experiences to continue to enjoy Supercar, to visit the (virtual) Black Rock Laboratory and take Supercar out for a spin in flight simulators and space simulators.
 See Supercar for Virtual Worlds and Virtual Reality.

 Supercar at 60 in OpenSimulator

 Supercar 60th Anniversary Limited Edition Treasury Box

-Availability February 2021 – Anderson Entertainment – Supercar 60th Anniversary Limited Edition Treasury Box (alternative URL: http://andr.sn/supercar60).
+Availability March 2021 – Anderson Entertainment – Supercar 60th Anniversary Limited Edition Treasury Box (alternative URL: http://andr.sn/supercar60).
+Limited to 300 units worldwide.
 Reversable DVD cover art by Chris Thompson (who also did the Pilot’s Licence Replica artwork) and new artwork by Lee Sullivan and Tim Keable.
+The replica Supercar Licence is individually numbered (my set was 60 277).
 Note the spacing of “Made Expressly for THE SUPER CAR CLUB” on the backing card for the Supercar Wings badge.
 As confirmed by Jamie Anderson, this is a deliberate nod to the original backing card from the maker… J.R.
 GAUNT & SON LTD (Ribbon Makers).